 A lot of my chocolate baking recipes call for cocoa powder and whilst I always provide substitution ideas in each recipe, it can be still a bit confusing to know what to use instead of cocoa powder in baking, cooking and general chocolate making.

-In this blog post I wanted to summarise all my favourite substitutions for cocoa powder and their use.
 I also wanted to give you the lowdown on how exactly to replace cocoa powder in the baking recipes and how you can adapt your recipe based on what cocoa powder you have at home.

 PIN IT & KEEP IT FOR LATER